-Per the MTW Operations Notice, this activity will operate within the following Safe Harbors:
+Per the MTW Operations Notice, this activity will operate within the following Safe Harbors: i.

-i.
 The agency must not project-base more than 50% of the lower of either the total authorized units or annual budget authority.

-Housing choice

-An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
-The MTW activity applies to all assisted households

-In the prior year, under this activity, Housing Authority Of Washington County MTW agency
+Based on the FY goals listed in the activity's previous Fiscal Year narrative, provide a description about what has been accomplished or changed during implementation: HAWC continues to utilize project-based voucher as an important resource for housing stability in our community.

+MTW Statutory Objective Increase housing choice

-50.00% of total authorized HCV units will be authorized for project-basing.
+What percentage of total authorized units will be authorized for project-basing?
+50%

-9.b. - Increase PBV Project Cap (HCV)
+9.b. - Increase PBV Project Cap